grislyeye/grislyeye.com/posts/black-griffin-session-33.md

 </dd>
 </dl>

-<p>You move along the perimeter of the North Camp, where the more veteran mercenaries stow.</p>
+<p>The party move along the perimeter of the North Camp, where the more veteran mercenaries stow.</p>

 <p>It is a more staid affair than the East Camp; only a few, more grizzled folk smoke pipes, drink camp wine, and swap war stories around fires.</p>

-<p>As you pass the northwest wall you come close to the borders of Friar Wood.</p>
+<p>As they pass the northwest wall they approach the borders of Friar Wood.</p>

 <aside>
   <p>Chris says, <q>Can I just check to see if there’s anything broken, like branches, etc?
 People moving through, maybe?</q></p>